 ‘Wish You Were Here’ took as its starting point the idea of providing a winter escape for the residents of two nursing homes in Helston and the Lizard.

-Helston Museum worked with artist Susanna Webster, who brought to the project her creativity and experience working with residents in care homes, memory cafes and community settings in Cornwall.
+The Museum of Cornish Life worked with artist Susanna Webster, who brought to the project her creativity and experience working with residents in care homes, memory cafes and community settings in Cornwall.
 Together they designed a series of virtual visits to the museum using FaceTime.
 On these visits the residents were able to explore the museum and build relationships with the staff and volunteers without needing to travel.

 This project allowed visitors who wouldn’t normally enjoy the museum to do so, and as a result of taking part, the nursing home residents became more comfortable using FaceTime and Skype to communicate with their own families.
 The museum purchased an iPad which they continue to use to help visitors engage with their collection.

 This project focussed on a little-known period in Looe’s history, the establishment in 1803 of the East and West Looe Volunteer Artillery during the Napoleonic era.
 The project wanted to remember this difficult time when the towns were despoiled of its trade by the threat of war and how the community came together.

 The Old Guildhall Museum and Gaol worked with Sue Field, a local maker, community artist, and storyteller to help bring this story to life through the interplay of puppets as exhibits and animated characters.
 Archive material was used to write the stories of the Looe Diehard men, exquisite puppets of Captain Thomas Bond and Fisherman volunteer Pengelly were hand crafted and the museum’s team of volunteers were trained in their operation.

 Building audiences and providing engaging and meaningful interactions is essential for the future of the museum and its collections.
 Through projects like this, The Old Guildhall Museum and Gaol can continue to promote and engage people with their local heritage.